Grace in Christianity: Roman Catholicism

 In the definition of the Catechism of the Catholic Church, "grace is favour, the free and undeserved help that God gives us to respond to his call to become children of God, adoptive sons, partakers of the divine nature and of eternal life".
 Grace is a participation in the life of God, which is poured unearned into human beings, whom it heals of sin and sanctifies.

 The means by which God grants grace are many.
-They include the entirety of revealed truth, the sacraments and the hierarchical ministry.
+They include the entirety of revealed truth, the sacraments and the hierarchical ministry, while in a Christian marriage, "husbands and wives are cooperators in grace and witnesses of faith for each other, their children, and all others in their household".
 Among the principal means of grace are the sacraments (especially the Eucharist), prayers and good works.
 The sacramentals also are means of grace.
 The sacraments themselves, not the persons who administer or those who receive them, are "the means of grace", although lack of the required dispositions on the part of the recipient will block the effectiveness of the sacrament.

 The Catholic Church holds that "by grace alone, in faith in Christ's saving work and not because of any merit on our part, we are accepted by God and receive the Holy Spirit, who renews our hearts while equipping and calling us to good works."
 Both the Council of Orange (529) and the Council of Trent affirmed that we are "justified gratuitously, because none of the things that precede justification, whether faith or works, merit the grace of justification".

 The Council of Trent declared that the free will of man, moved and excited by God, can by its consent co-operate with God, who excites and invites its action; and that it can thereby dispose and prepare itself to obtain the grace of justification.
 The will can resist grace if it chooses.
 It is not like a lifeless thing, which remains purely passive.
 Weakened and diminished by Adam's fall, free will is yet not destroyed in the race (Sess.
 VI, cap. i and v).

 The joint declaration between Catholics and Lutherans on the doctrine of justification affirms:

 We confess together that all persons depend completely on the saving grace of God for their salvation.
 Justification takes place solely by God's grace.
 When Catholics say that persons "cooperate" in preparing for and accepting justification by consenting to God's justifying action, they see such personal consent as itself an effect of grace, not as an action arising from innate human abilities.